 Enjoy Corn Thins slices to Promote a Healthy Gut and Body

-Fiber plays many roles in optimizing the health of your body, from helping remove waste products from your body to promoting and maintain a healthy body weight.
-Talking about toilet habits may not seem civilized but it is an important part of your health.
+Fibre plays many roles in optimising the health of your body, from helping remove waste products from your body to promoting and maintain a healthy body weight.
+Talking about toilet habits may not seem civilised but it is an important part of your health.
 Your body needs to excrete waste products regularly to keep your guts healthy and helps to reduce your risk of unwanted medical conditions.
-By including enough fiber each day, you are giving your body the ability to work well to be able to produce healthy stools and prevent uncomfortable conditions like constipation.
+By including enough fibre each day, you are giving your body the ability to work well to be able to produce healthy stools and prevent uncomfortable conditions like constipation.

-Two types of soluble, prebiotic fibers from a group of fructans called inulin and Fructooligosaccharides (FOS) give food for the good microbes living in your gut.
-When these bacteria eat the fiber, they create short chain fatty acids.
+Two types of soluble, prebiotic fibres from a group of fructans called inulin and Fructooligosaccharides (FOS) give food for the good microbes living in your gut.
+When these bacteria eat the fibre, they create short chain fatty acids.
 These short chain fatty acids absorb salt and fluid in your gut which makes your stool a healthy consistency for moving and passing through your body.
-By including more of these types of fiber in your diet the amount of healthy gut microbes increases and as a result increases the amount of short chain fatty acids being produced.
+By including more of these types of fibre in your diet the amount of healthy gut microbes increases and as a result increases the amount of short chain fatty acids being produced.

 Short chain fatty acids produced when inulin and FOS is eaten by the healthy gut microbes also promoted the smooth muscle in your bowels to function and increases their motility.
 A meta-analysis and systematic review which is a strong level of evidence found that those people who included more inulin and FOS in their diet had an additional 1.6 bowel movements each week compared to those with low amounts of fructans in their diet.

 Resistant starch is a type of starch your body cannot digest.
 The average Australian consumed 3-9g of resistant starch each day.
 The goal for optimal gut health and function is 15-20g.
 Corn Thins slices are one source of resistant starch.
 The benefits of resistant starch include: